Fire and rescue services

 More information:

-Most roads in Solomon Islands are in a very poor state of repair.
+Roads in Solomon Islands are in a poor state of repair.

 Large potholes are common.
 Local drivers swerve or slow suddenly to avoid potholes, including on the main road in Honiara.